Five Easy Thanksgiving Centerpieces

 This display can be filled with lights to illuminate the vase at night.

 Corn Husk Centerpiece

 Transform an ordinary metal container into a festive Harvest display.
-With a few natural elements such as seasonal corn, decorative grass and acorns, you can add a warm autumn touch to your entry way.
-Cut a piece of floral foam to fit the container and hot glue it to inside.
+With a few natural elements such as seasonal corn, decorative grass and acorns, you can add a warm autumn touch to your entryway.
+Cut a piece of floral foam to fit the container and hot glue it to the inside.
 Arrange corn and grass into the foam and glue.
 Accent with berries and acorns.
 Decorate the front of the container with ribbon and flowers.

 Mini Pumpkin Centerpiece

 Use your leftover Halloween pumpkins to create this fun mini pumpkin centerpiece.
 Cut out an oval piece of cardboard for the base.
 Arrange candle holders on the cardboard and glue fabric flowers and leaves around the candles.
 Paint the pumpkins with metallic paint and add glitter glue accents.
 Wrap the corrugated side of a coffee sleeve around the candle and add a ribbon scrap and beads.

 I have a red maple tree in front of my house where the leaves turn to the most gorgeous red color in the fall.
 I wanted to reproduce this look for a table centerpiece.
 I found a spray of oak leaves on branches at the grocery store and used them to create my display.
 I filled a glass vase I bought at the dollar store with rocks, bark and natural elements, arranged the leaves, added branches I gathered from the woods, added a few beads and fabric oak leaves to get this look.